lamtdse61743/lamtdse61743/README.md

 </div>

-## 🎯 Currently Working On
+## Currently Working On

-🔭 **Fanshawe Consultant Chatbot** - AI-powered web application using vector databases and RAG architecture
+🔭 **EngNova** - AI-powered web application using LLM model to generate IELTS test for users who want to prepare for their exam!

 🌱 **Learning**: Advanced Machine Learning techniques, Deep Learning frameworks, and modern web development